-The provider must weigh up the relative merits of these options based on the availability of suitably qualified assessors in the workplace who either hold appropriate qualifications or have been identified by the provider as having the relevant expertise or experience with educational technologies to be able to assess or observe accurately.
+The provider must weigh up the relative merits of these options based on the availability of suitably qualified assessors in the workplace who either hold appropriate qualifications or have been identified by the provider as having the relevant expertise or experience to be able to assess or observe accurately.
+In relation to learning design, there may not be sufficient capability to do this in all practice settings.